jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 ```

 ## Reduce numeric columns down to two
-Use a heatmap to analyse the correlation between numeric columns.
+Use a heatmap to analyse the correlation between numeric columns.\
-The dependent variable is **Price**.\
+The dependent variable is **Price**.
+The others are independent variables.\
-All the others are independent variables.
+Use the methods below to remove independent variables until we only have two left.
 ```
 df_heat = df.corr()
 import seaborn as sns